 Balancing homework, essays and projects with after school activities and part-time jobs — not to mention social events — can be quite the challenge.
-Fortunately, our study skills program in the Champaign, Springfield and Decatur region is here to help your teen or pre-teen take on his or her busy schedule with confidence.
-We have carefully designed our study skills program for students in grades 4-12, concentrating on “higher order” thinking skills including academic planning, strategic planning and expectation management Equipping your child with these skills can help make a big impact not only in school and college, but also in future careers.
+However, Sylvan’s study skills program in the Champaign, Springfield and Decatur region can help ensure your teen is well-equipped for this thrilling yet turbulent period in his or her life.
+Our study skills program is specifically aimed at students in grades 4-12 and focuses on "higher order" thinking strategies and techniques, including organization, time management and strategic planning.
+These skills can help set your child up for success in school, in college and in future careers.
 Get to know how our expert tutors in the Champaign, Springfield and Decatur region can help your son or daughter accomplish goals and take on any workload confidently.

 While you might be used to assisting your son or daughter with a math puzzle or an art project, teaching him or her valuable study skills and strategies may be new to you.
 Using a number of different study strategies and techniques, our tutoring specialists in the Champaign, Springfield and Decatur region concentrate on important skills that can be applied in the classroom and beyond: time management, organization, strategic planning, academic planning and more.▼